yalabot/angular-foundation/README.md

 * push changes
 * switch back to the `main branch` and modify `package.json` to bump up version for the next iteration
 * commit (`chore(release): starting [version number]`) and push
-* publish Bower and NuGet packages
+* publish NPM, Bower and NuGet packages

 Well done!
-(If you don't like repeating yourself open a PR with a grunt task taking care of the above!)
+(If you don't like repeating yourself open a PR with a gulp task taking care of the above!)

 ## Credits